Zihan-Liu-00/DL_for_Peptide/README.md

 Wang, Jiaqi, Zihan Liu, Shuang Zhao, Tengyan Xu, Huaimin Wang, Stan Z. Li, and Wenbin Li. "**Deep Learning Empowers the Discovery of Self‐Assembling Peptides with Over 10 Trillion Sequences.**" Advanced Science 10, no. 31 (2023): 2301544.

+If you are interested in the AP of a mixed pentapeptide system, please refer to https://github.com/wangwestlake/PDMP-PEP-SELFASSEMBLY.

 ***Information->***

 Please contact zihanliu@hotmail.com or liuzihan@westlake.edu.cn if you are interested in this code project or if you have issues to discuss.
+If you are interested in the molecular dynamics part (i.e., data collection) and the mechanism of self-assembly, please contact wangjiaqi@westlake.edu.cn.